For any proposed development, a preliminary ecology appraisal is usually the first ecological requirement set by a planning authority.

-A Preliminary Ecological Appraisal is usually the first ecological requirement set by a planning authority for proposed developments.
-Its purpose is to identify all potential ecological receptors on a development site which are of conservation importance, particularly those with legislative implications, and evaluate the constraints which these may pose to the proposals.
+Its purpose is to identify all potential ecological receptors of conservation importance – particularly those with legislative implications – and any problems these may pose to the development.

-Firstly, a desk study of the site will be undertaken including; search of local environmental records data and interpretation of key habitats from online aerial images.
-Once the desk study has been completed, our ecologists will carry out a walkover survey of the site to assess its potential for species of conservation importance, in accordance with the JNCC guidance for extended Phase 1 Habitat Survey.
-This involves identification of all habitats and ecological features, and a general search for field signs of legally protected or non-native invasive animal and plant species.
+Our ecologists visit the site to assess its potential for species of conservation importance (in accordance with the JNCC guidance for extended Phase 1 Habitat Survey).
+This involves the identification of all habitats and ecological features, plus a general search for field signs of legally protected or non-native invasive animal and plant species.

-Please see our ecological survey calendar for details of the seasonal restrictions associated with botanical and protected species surveys.
+Take a look at our ecological survey calendar for details of the seasonal restrictions associated with ecological surveys.